Passion's Log

 sudo update-alternatives --config python3

-In modern enterprise-level development, changing the global default Python is strongly discouraged;
+In modern enterprise development, changing the global default Python is strongly discouraged;

 The best solution is to create an independent environment for each project.

-Create Virtual Environment Using Your Specified Version of Python
+Create Virtual Environment Using Your Specified Python Version

 python3.12 -m venv my_project_env